Motion-Informatics/Student-Backend-Task-PDT/README.md

   It will connect you to the database and allow you to execute regular SQL commands.
   You can use it as a reference for establishing database connections and performing basic operations.

-- **open_sqlite.sh:**
+- **open_sqlite.ps1:**
-  This is a shell script that, when run, will open an interactive SQLite prompt connected to the project database.
+  This is a PowerShell script that, when run, will open an interactive SQLite prompt connected to the project database.
   You can use this prompt to run SQL queries directly, insert new data, or retrieve information from the database for testing and debugging purposes.

-- **test_route_example.sh:**
+- **test_route_example.ps1:**
-  This shell script provides an example of how to make an HTTP request to the backend API.
+  This PowerShell script provides an example of how to make an HTTP request to the backend API.
   Specifically, it demonstrates how to test the "add patient" endpoint using a sample request.
   You can use this script as a template for testing other API routes as well.

 - **notes.md:**
-This markdown file contains a collection of basic shell commands that can help you navigate and work through this task more efficiently.
+  This markdown file contains a collection of basic PowerShell and command-line commands that can help you navigate and work through this task more efficiently.
   Refer to it whenever you need a quick reminder or example of useful terminal commands.

 ---
 💡 **Recommendation:**
-For the best development experience, we recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as your code editor, along with its integrated terminal.
+For the best development experience, we recommend using [Visual Studio Code (VS Code)](https://code.visualstudio.com/) as your code editor, along with its integrated terminal or PowerShell.
 This setup makes it easy to run scripts, interact with the backend, and manage your code efficiently.

 ## 📝 Task Overview